This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 RVK Brewing Company, Aegisgardur (This brewery actually did a collaboration brew with a similarly named brewery near us in Minnesota and that was how we first heard of this brewery and added it to our ongoing travel list!)
 Barion Bryggjan

 We stayed outside of Reykjavik closer to the airport at The Northern Light Inn in Grindavik.
-At this point the wind was really bad.
+At this point, the wind was really bad due to Hurricane Lorenzo.
+(Which happens frequently and can cause extreme wind.)
 We were flying out the next day somewhat early but had a longer layover at JFK before continuing home to MSP.
 Our flight ended up being delayed about 4 hours which worked out better because then our layover was a lot shorter and we were able to sleep in quite a bit.

-I hope you enjoyed the details of my 7 day Iceland itinerary I planned & went on in the fall of 2019.
+I hope you enjoyed the details of my 7 day Iceland itinerary.
 When planning a trip to Iceland, exploring the ring road in Iceland could be extended much longer than just a week.
-More itineraries for other destinations coming soon!
+Check out the Top 10 tips you need to know before visiting Iceland.